 EHAC is the trade association representing European organisations engaged in providing emergency medical services involving helicopters and ambulance aircraft.

-EHAC works to ensure that the highest most uniform and consistent standards in safety, effectiveness and efficiency are applied to the provision of air rescue services in Europe.
+EHAC works to ensure that the highest, most uniform and consistent standards in safety, effectiveness and efficiency are applied to the provision of air rescue services in Europe.

-EHAC is in constant contact with the relevant national and international trade associations, aviation organisations and the industry to make new information and knowledge available to its members.
+EHAC is in constant contact with the relevant national and international trade associations, the aviation organisations and the industry to make new information and knowledge available to its members.

-EHAC works for the removal of bureaucratic barriers in the areas affecting air rescue.To protect its citizens, an ever tighter civilian air rescue network providing acute medical assistance spans across Europe.
+To protect its citizens, an ever tighter civilian air rescue network providing acute medical assistance spans across Europe.
 Their mission is to quickly take medically qualified rescue experts to the scene in all types of emergency and to take emer-gency patients to the hospitals best suited for their treatment.
 Over short and medium distances, such services are provided by HEMS helicopters, while long distance missions are also performed by fixed-wing aircraft.

 Today, there are over 360 HEMS helicopter bases in Europe with additional fixed-wing ambulance bases chiefly providing cross-border or inter-continental services such as medical repatriation.
 Some 200,000 HEMS and air ambulance missions are flown annually.
 In Germany alone, HEMS helicopters have flown in excess of 1 million missions since the inception of HEMS services.